 - Research on 2,126 men suggested that stricter dietary control, increased physical activity and other measures related to keeping cardiac disease at bay can help reduce the risk of erectile dysfunction.

-So there you go 25 benefits for exercising!
-Think of how HUGE that it.
+So, there you go!
+25 benefits for exercising!
+Think of how HUGE that is.
 Think of the money you can save by preventing so many health problems.
 Think of all the misery you can prevent yourself and your family by exercise.
-So tell me, did this help you?
-What in this list was most motivating to you?
-Were there any big surprises in the 25 benefits for you?
-I was most surprised to see all the brain benefits with exercise.
-Please comment I love hearing what you get out of what I write!